doctorandrewbrown/community-appliances/README.md

 ![screenshot](documentation/readme/features/volunteers-message.png)

 ### Product Management Pages
-Store owners (superusers) are able to create and edit products without going through the Django admin panel if they wish.
-This is achieved via  Add Product and Edit Product pages accessible only to store owners.
+For convenience, store owners (superusers) are able to create and edit products on the app backend without going through the Django admin panel if they wish.
+This is achieved via  Add Product and Edit Product pages available on the front-end but only accessible only to store owners.

 #### Product Add Page
 - When the store owner is logged in an additional option is visible in the account dropdown